Synthetixio/SIPs/SIPS/sip-15.md

 ***

-When
+Given

 - Alice does not fix her c ratio by burning sUSD back to the Liquidation Target ratio
 - and two weeks have elapsed
 - and SNX is priced at USD 1.00

+When
-- and bob calls liquidateSynthetix and burns 100 sUSD to liquidate SNX
+- bob calls liquidateSynthetix and burns 100 sUSD to liquidate SNX

 Then